fiskaltrust/rollout-doc/middleware/README.md

 To be able to load the CashBox from the fiskaltrust.Portal the service needs an access authorization.
 This is specified via the `accesstoken` parameter.
 The value can also be found in the fiskaltrust.Portal in the expanded list entry of the CashBox (see above).

-The `sandbox` parameter specifies that the sandbox portal is to be accessed.
+The `sandbox` parameter specifies that the sandbox fiskaltrust.Portal is to be accessed.
 The parameter `i` specifies that the fiskaltrust.Middleware instance should be installed and started as a (Windows) service.
 The `servicename` parameter sets the name of the (Windows) service.

 For the complete list of available parameters and further technical information about the installation of the service, please refer to our IPOS Interface documentation in chapter [Installation](https://docs.fiskaltrust.cloud/doc/interface-doc/doc/general/installation/installation.html).